bluesillybeard/Box2D.zig/readme.md

         - Since box2d can't do comptime verification stuff directly, and adding comptime type checking would be annoying and limiting, maybe wrap the context types in a special box that checks to make sure it matches at runtime.
     - Copy and tweak inline documentation from Box2D
 - Once the actual binding is in a good state, get this added to the Box2D bindings list.
+- translate the entire samples app
+    - Quite a bit of an undertaking, but I think it wouldn't be too hard.

 ## Update checklist
 When we update the Box2D version, we need to do this set of steps: